Acton, California: Shambala Preserve

 The Shambala Preserve, a wild animal nature park run by actress Tippi Hedren, is located near Acton.
 Ventures on Hedren's 80 acre wild animal compound include a Safari at the authentic African-style haven for more than 70 African lions, Royal Bengal and Siberian tigers, spotted and black leopards, cougars, and African elephants.

 Parker Mountain

 Acton is home to Parker Mountain, the mecca for a style of radio-controlled aircraft flying called "dynamic soaring" and where at one time the world speed record of 302 mi/h was achieved.

+Bloom Ranch

+Established in 1891 by Swiss immigrants George Blum and Magdalena Greutman, Bloom Ranch is one of Acton's oldest homesteads.
+The ranch has a rich history of agricultural production, including pears, apples, lilacs, and renowned peaches.
+A notable feature is the stone house constructed in 1916, symbolizing the family's enduring commitment to the land.
+In 2023, Dr. Bill Releford acquired Bloom Ranch and expanded the property to 250 acres, making it the largest Black-owned ranch in Los Angeles County.
+Under his leadership, the ranch emphasizes sustainable farming practices and community engagement, hosting events like the annual "Bloom's Giving Fall Festival" to foster local connections.